Back to homepage

 • Start typing the member’s caption in the search box.

-• Select a check box of the member you are searching for.
+• Select the check box of the member you are searching for.

 To apply a filter by value

-• Open the filtering view by clicking the filtering control (a gear icon) near the hierarchy caption.
+• Open the field config pop-up window by clicking the gear icon ( menu_options ) near the field caption.

 • Select the Top 10 button.

-• Select the Bottom button or the Top button to show the results with the lowest or the highest values correspondingly.
+• Select the Top or Bottom button to show the results with the lowest or the highest values, respectively.

 • Enter the number of top or bottom results to show.